BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/configuration/index.md

 The generated project label will be:

-* The current username where only non-diacritic alphabetic characters (`[a-zA-Z]`), numbers, dashes and underscores will be preserved
+* The current username where only non-diacritic alphabetic characters (`[a-zA-Z]`), numbers, dashes and underscores will be preserved.
 * This resulting string is then truncated to 64 characters if needed.

 This feature can be turned on via the flag `app.automatic-provisioning.enabled`.